 Long days are heavy.
 Feet drag, time stops, stress weighs.
 Finally home, you kick off your shoes, grab a bottle of wine and sink into the sofa.
 You pour, still tired, and as you set the bottle down, you’re aware of the sloshing wine in the glass.

 You swirl it.
 The feeling of centrifugal force (you didn’t know it was that, but now you do you can get that one question right on University Challenge that you’ve always dreamed of) presses the glass into your hand, and the heaviness of the wine lifts the day from your shoulders.
 A sip, so worth it, changes the feel of the glass, and delicious beads of condensation start to settle on the outside of the glass.
-By the time you notice it’s empty, your hands and self are relaxed and you realise you’re drinking Vouvray Sec.
+By the time you notice it’s empty, your hands and self are relaxed and you realise you’re drinking Secateurs Chenin Blanc.

 The day wasn’t so bad after all.